workspacer/workspacer/docs/content/config.md

 ##  LayoutEngines

-LayoutEngines define the way windows get arranged on each workspace.
+Layout engines define the way windows get arranged on each workspace.
 There are a number of different ways to layout windows and you can swap between them dynamically.
 By default workspacer loads 2 engines to switch between, the FullLayoutEngine and the TallLayoutEngine, howeveryou can change the set of default layout engines via:

 ```csharp
 context.DefaultLayouts = () => new ILayoutEngine[] { new FullLayoutEngine() };